Camps and excursions

 Journalism - Budding writers have the opportunity to submit articles to the Cairns Post for publication in the weekly "Inspire" school's segment.

 Music Tuition - Private music tuition is offered in piano, drums, percussion, vocals, guitar, bass guitar, string, woodwind and brass instruments.
 Lessons are offered according to need and availability of a teacher.

-Tutors visit the College once per week offering half hour lessons on a rotational basis during the school day.
+Tutors visit the school once per week offering half hour lessons on a rotational basis during the school day.
 Parents are invoiced at the beginning of each term and payment is due in advance.
 Some instruments may be hired for a small fee on a per term basis.

 Music Concerts are held during the year in the Peace Centre, providing students with an opportunity to perform in front of a live audience.